holoviz/lumen/docs/getting_started/core_concepts.md

     ...: Additional source parameters
 ```

 A common choice for a source type is [FileSource](lumen.sources.FileSource), which can load CSV, Excel, JSON and Parquet files from either local (filepaths) or remote (URL) locations.
-You might remember an implementation of this from what you created in the [Build an App](build_an_app) tutorial:
+In your tutorial, you use a remote CSV source:

 ```{code-block} YAML
 sources: